siavashmhi/hcloud-autok8s/README.md

 ![Kubernetes high level design](images/kuberntes-high-level-design.png "Kubernetes high level design")

-This is end to end automation project for install high available kubernetes cluster on hetzner cloud with Terraform and Ansible.
-You can install kubernetes cluster as drink a cup of coffee with this project.
+This project provides end-to-end automation for setting up a highly available Kubernetes cluster on Hetzner Cloud using Terraform and Ansible.
+With this project, you can set up a Kubernetes cluster as effortlessly as enjoying a cup of coffee.

-I use Terraform for create Kubernetes nodes in hcloud. and after install kubernetes, I use Terraform for config kubernetes cluster.

-I use Ansible for install kubernetes cluster and server hardening process.

 ## Prerequisites